microsoft/Kusto-Query-Language/doc/parsecsvfunction.md

 ---
 title: parse_csv() - Azure Data Explorer
-description: This article describes parse_csv() in Azure Data Explorer. ms.reviewer: alexans ms.topic: reference ms.date: 11/24/2022
+description: Learn how to use the parse_csv() function to split a given string representing a single record of comma-separated values. ms.reviewer: alexans ms.topic: reference ms.date: 01/08/2023
 ---
 # parse_csv()